 No matter which of these types of analysis comes up, there’s a 4-step method that ensures you can crack the case.

 This 4-step method is:

 - Outline next steps.

-The data you ask for will depend on the business problem you’re solving.
+The data you ask for will depend on the case interview question you’re solving.
 For example, if the question is about profitability, you’ll need to know about the client’s finances: dig into revenues and costs.

 Next, provide insight.
 As you examine costs further, you’ll find out why they’ve grown faster than revenues.